 Purchase a vehicle permit and get a year of unlimited visits to all 75 state parks and recreation areas.

 Only use local firewood

-Make sure you use local firewood to prevent the spread of harmful forest pests.
+Make sure you use approved or local firewood to prevent the spread of harmful forest pests.